-If your student is living on campus in a residence hall, encourage them to stay on campus for the first several weekends of the semester, and participate in the "Weeks of Welcome" events for all new students.
+If your student is living on campus in a residence hall, encourage them to stay on campus for the first several weekends of the semester, and participate in the "Welcome Week" events for all new students.
 And if your student is commuting from home, they should still participate as much as possible during those first several weeks.
 They don't want to miss this opportunity, when everyone is new and wanting to meet others.

-Talk to your student about exploring the Borough of WestChester to acclimate themselves with their new community.
-West Chester is a great college town, full of interesting restaurants and shops within walking distance to campus.
+Talk to your student about exploring the Borough of West Chester to acclimate themselves with their new community.
+West Chester is a great college town, full of interesting restaurants and shops within walking distance to campus all the student organizations they can join) in September, and participate in events specifically for first-gens sponsored by West Chester's First.

 Encourage your student to get involved!
-They should check out the Fall Involvement Fair (an opportunity to learn about all the student organizations they can join) in August, and participate in events specifically for first-gens sponsored by West Chester's First.
+They should check out the Fall Involvement Fair (an opportunity to learn about